 We assemble our Aerial Yoga Hammocks by “choking” the multiple link or runner directly around the fabric of the hammock.
 This requires no special knot tying, and it does not create a friction burn, and it reduces the amount of hardware.
 It is easy to assemble and easy to change the height of your Aerial Yoga Hammock from the floor.
 We add a half hitch for safety.
-Please visit our Instructional Video page in our Answers section for videos showing how to choke a multiple link onto the fabric and also how to attach runners to a basic hammock.
+Please visit our Video Tutorials for videos showing how to choke a multiple link onto the fabric and also how to attach runners to a basic hammock.

 We have seen videos showing how to tie Aerial Yoga Hammocks to a small caribiner.
 We do not recommend this method.
 There are a few reasons why.

 - If your caribiner is smaller than a pear link, less than 3” at the bottom it is difficult to fit the fabric into the carabiner.
 Aerial Yoga Hammocks are assembled with Tricot which is 109 inches or 9 feet wide and 100% Nylon.
 This is a lot of fabric to fit in a small caribiner.
 You can snag the fabric when you are trying to get it in the caribiner or, you can snag the fabric when you try to close the caribiner.

 - If your caribiner is smaller than 3” at the bottom, the tricot will slide on itself and can create a friction burn without much effort or much use.
 Friction burns create holes.
 Tricot is 100% Nylon and melts when the fabric slides back and forth on itself.
 When the fabric melts it can look like a burn with black edges, puckering, or a hole.